sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 HPC-Students also collaborates deeply with the University of California, San Diego Supercomputing Club.

-If you have a ucsd.edu email address, you can join us on our Slack Workspace to get the most up to date information on the club.
+If you have a ucsd.edu email address, you can join the club on its Slack Workspace to get the most up to date information on the club.

 [Link to Slack](https://hpcstudentsatsdsc.slack.com)